 Note: To view a table in its folder on the All tab from Wdata Home, select the Tables tab, hover on the table's row, and click Go to Source .

-To create a table, you can upload a file with the data to include—such as exported from another data source—or add individual columns.
+When you create a table, you define its columns, or schema.
+When you add a dataset to the table, its data maps to the table's columns.
+To set up the schema, you can upload a file with the columns to include—such as exported from another data source—or manually add details about individual columns.

 Step 1: Create the Table